ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 Ergo uses the **linear least square method**, which smoothes over eight epoch's (each epoch is 1024 blocks x 2 minutes), as described in [this paper](https://eprint.iacr.org/2017/731.pdf).

 Autolykos will adjust slowly, but it also helps prevent **adversarial** hopping.
+This algorithm has a 1.9% error rate compared to bitcoins 9.1% error rate (exponential 10% hash rate growth)

 **Can it be quicker?**